yozzer-sys/Selfhosted-Services/README.md

 Here, I'll share the services and applications I host on my own servers.
 Self-hosting provides more control over my data and privacy.

-## Data Backups
+## Comprehensive Data Backup Strategy (6-4-2 with Self-Managed Cloud Storage - RAID6)

-To ensure the safety and availability of my self-hosted services and data, I follow the 6-4-3 backup strategy:
+To ensure the safety and availability of my self-hosted services and data, I've implemented a comprehensive data backup strategy, emphasizing the 6-4-2 approach, further fortified with encryption:

-- **6 Copies**: I have the original data, an external USB drive backup, an internal HDD backup on my NAS, a USB SSD backup on my NAS, and two cloud storage backups.
-This totals six copies of my data.
+- **6 Copies for Resilience**: I maintain a total of six copies of my data, which include the original files, data mirrored through a NAS with RAID1, two additional copies on external USB drives, and two secure cloud storage backups.
+This redundancy ensures data resilience and accessibility.

-- **4 Different Media**: My data is stored on four different types of media or devices, including the original data, an external USB drive, internal HDD, and USB SSD.
+- **4 Types of Storage Media**: My data is distributed across four different types of storage media, encompassing the original files, an external USB drive, network-attached storage (NAS) with RAID1, and self-managed cloud storage with RAID6.
+This diversification minimizes the risk of data loss due to hardware failures.

-- **3 Offsite Backups**: I have three offsite backups, which include the USB SSD backup and the two cloud storage backups.
-These offsite backups help protect my data in case of physical disasters at my primary location.
+- **2 Offsite Safeguards with Encryption**: In addition to on-site redundancy, I secure two offsite backups, with data stored in self-managed cloud storage, which includes RAID6 for enhanced redundancy.
+Importantly, all offsite backups are encrypted to guarantee the utmost data security and confidentiality.

+This clarified 6-4-2 strategy, with encryption both on the backup side and within self-managed cloud storage with RAID6, is designed to ensure the preservation and accessibility of my self-hosted services and data while prioritizing the highest levels of data security and resilience.

 ## Services

-- **Cloudflare Tunnel**: Public access for Vaultwarden and Whoogle-Search
+- **Cloudflare Tunnel**: for Vaultwarden and Whoogle-Search
 - **Vaultwarden**: [Link to Vaultwarden](https://github.com/dani-garcia/vaultwarden)
 - **Pihole 6**: [Link to Pi-hole](https://pi-hole.net/)
 - **Jellyfin**: [Link to Jellyfin](https://jellyfin.org/)